 Remember, a temperature difference is the driving potential for heat transfer to take place between anything.
 The greater the temperature difference, the greater the heat transfer.
 The condenser is now rejecting enough heat at the elevated Delta T to keep the system running with a dirty condenser.
 However, the system is now running very inefficiently because of the higher condensing temperature and pressure causing high compression ratios.

-4. Blocked or Leaky Ducts: You can generally identify a blocked air duct by a distinct drop in heating and cooling efficiency, increased energy costs and occasionally a musty, dusty smell throughout the home.
+4. Blocked or Leaking Duct Work: You can generally identify a blocked air duct by a distinct drop in heating and cooling efficiency, increased energy costs and occasionally a musty, dusty smell throughout the home.
 Blockage usually comes over time, by a buildup of dust and debris that just accumulates until it begins choking the system.
-A leaky duct specifically refers to ductwork that has become loose or damaged.
+Is there dust all over the home?
+That is a good indication that there are leaks in the duct work.
+A leaky duct specifically refers to duct work that has become loose or damaged.
 You can usually spot this from musty smells throughout the home, or weak heating and cooling.

-5. Thermostat Issue: When thermostat problems develop, they are rarely dramatic events with sparks flying, or where smoke alarms sound.
+5. Issue with the Thermostat: When thermostat problems develop, they are rarely dramatic events with sparks flying, or where smoke alarms sound.
 Most thermostat malfunctions cause subtle or sudden changes in the performance of your cooling system.
 Since the system’s functionality is affected, it is easy to misinterpret the symptoms as urgent HVAC equipment troubles when a simple fix at the thermostat may be all that is needed.

 Your air conditioner is no longer able to cool your home effectively.
 Your energy consumption goes up significantly while your cooling efficiency and effectiveness drops like a stone.